evlaV/steamos-atomupd/doc/overview.md

 If you want to revert the breaking changes that you made you have to release a new checkpoint that essentially reverts everything to what you had before that checkpoint.

+However, in all the other variants you might be able to create shadow checkpoints instead.

 E.g. if you want to revert checkpoint 2, you need to release an image that has `introduces_checkpoint: 3` and `requires_checkpoint: 2`.
-This must be done in all the other variants too.
-With the only difference that you might be able to create a single checkpoint as explained in the question above.
+But in the other variants (unless there you already released the checkpoint 2 too), you can create a shadow checkpoint with `introduces_checkpoint: 3` and `requires_checkpoint: 1`.
+This will allow the server to consider the checkpoint 1 and 3 as being compatible.